hashicorp/nomad/website/source/docs/internals/plugins/index.html.md

 is inspired by the lessons learned from plugin systems implemented in other HashiCorp products such as Terraform and Vault.

-The following components are currently plugable within Nomad:
+The following components are currently pluggable within Nomad:

 - [Task Drivers](/docs/internals/plugins/task-drivers.html)
 - [Devices](/docs/internals/plugins/devices.html)